-- The Fund's distributor may advance to, or reimburse, the Fund 1.00% of the purchase price in connection with 12b-1 fees advanced to authorized broker-dealers on purchases of Class C shares.
+(1) The Fund's distributor may advance to, or reimburse, the Fund 1.00% of the purchase price in connection with 12b-1 fees advanced to authorized broker-dealers on purchases of Class C shares.
 However, when the distributor makes such a payment, the respective Class C shares are subject to a 1.00% contingent deferred sales charge ("CDSC") payable to the distributor on shares redeemed prior to the first 12 months after their purchase.
-Shareholders will be notified at the time of purchase if the shares purchased are subject to this CDSC. - (2) Amounts shown for each share class include 0.01% of interest expense - (4) Acquired Fund Fees and Expenses ("AFFE") are indirect costs of investing in other investment companies.
-The operating expenses in this fee table will not correlate to the expense ratio in the Fund's financial highlights, when issued, because the financial statements include only the direct operating expenses incurred by the Fund and does not include the indirect costs of investing in other investment companies. - Kensington Asset Management, LLC (the "Adviser") has contractually agreed to waive its management fee and pay Fund expenses to ensure that Total Annual Fund Operating Expenses (excluding AFFE, leverage/borrowing interest, interest expense, dividends paid on short sales, taxes, brokerage commissions, extraordinary expenses, and distribution (12b-1) fees and expenses) do not exceed 1.35% of the average net assets of the applicable share class.
+Shareholders will be notified at the time of purchase if the shares purchased are subject to this CDSC.

+(2) Acquired Fund Fees and Expenses ("AFFE") are indirect costs of investing in other investment companies.
+The operating expenses in this fee table do not correlate to the expense ratio in the Fund's financial highlights because the financial statements include only the direct operating expenses incurred by the Fund and not the indirect costs of investing in other investment companies.

+(3) Kensington Asset Management, LLC (the "Adviser") has contractually agreed to waive its management fee and pay Fund expenses to ensure that Total Annual Fund Operating Expenses (excluding AFFE, leverage/borrowing interest, interest expense, dividends paid on short sales, taxes, brokerage commissions, extraordinary expenses, and distribution (12b-1) fees and expenses) do not exceed 1.35% of the average net assets of the applicable share class.
 Fees waived and expenses paid by the Adviser may be recouped by the Adviser for a period of 36 months following the month during which such fee waiver and expense payment was made if such recoupment can be achieved without exceeding the expense limit in effect at the time the fee waiver and expense payment occurred and the expense limit in effect at the time of recoupment.
-The Operating Expense Limitation Agreement is indefinite in term and cannot be terminated through at least April 30, 2025.
+The Operating Expense Limitation Agreement is indefinite in term and cannot be terminated through at least April 30, 2026.
 Thereafter, the agreement may be terminated at any time upon 60 days' written notice by the Trust's Board of Trustees (the "Board") or the Adviser.